zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/oidc.md

 ### User Roles for Single IdP

-If a single Identity Provider (IdP) is configured in the OIDC SSO module, end-users can be authenticated via the URL `https://<your-app-url>/oauth/v2/login` This means you do not need to configure the Anonymous user role for a single IdP.
+If a single Identity Provider (IdP) is configured in the OIDC SSO module, end-users can be authenticated via the URL `https://<your-app-url>/oauth/v2/login` This means you do not need to configure the *Anonymous* user role for a single IdP.

 ### Allowing Anonymous Users for Multiple IdPs (Optional)

 The OIDC module supports multiple OIDC/OAuth-compatible IdPs.
 Optionally, if you allow your end-users to choose from multiple IdPs, or to have the option to log back into the app after they have logged out, you will need to give them access to the app before they have signed in to the app.
-Therefore, you need to give anonymous users access to your app.
+Therefore, you need to give Anonymous users access to your app.

 In the **Anonymous** tab of the app security settings, do the following: